-and also the whole or any part of the skin, plumage, body, eggs, nests, young and offspring of the fauna;
+- "fauna" means the vertebrate fauna which is wild by nature and is ordinarily to be found in a condition of natural liberty in the whole or a part or parts of the State, and which is indigenous or introduced, and includes any kind, species, sex and individual member of the fauna, and also includes mammals, birds, reptiles and frogs, and also the whole or any part of the skin, plumage, body, eggs, nests, young and offspring of the fauna, and further includes fauna which is bred or kept in captivity or confinement; - "honorary warden" means an honorary warden of fauna appointed pursuant to the provisions of this Act; - "illegal device" means any specified device declared to be an illegal device by the regulations and any specified device which is used in a manner other than that prescribed for its use by the regulations; - "illegal means" means any specified means declared to be an illegal means, and any specified means used in a manner other than that prescribed by the regulations; - "indigenous" means, in relation to fauna, such of the fauna as is indigenous to the State; - "introduced" means, in relation to fauna, such of the fauna as is indigenous to any place outside the State, but which occurs permanently, seasonally or occasionally within the State, whether as the result wholly or partly of introduction by man or by migration into the State; - "license" means a license issued pursuant to the provisions of this Act; - "open season" means, in relation to any of the fauna, the period of time during which that fauna may, subject to the provisions of this Act, be taken;

-- "honorary warden" means an honorary warden of fauna appointed pursuant to the provisions of this Act; - "illegal device" means any specified device declared to be an illegal device by the regulations and any specified device which is used in a manner other than that prescribed for its use by the regulations; - "illegal means" means any specified means declared to be an illegal means, and any specified means used in a manner other than that prescribed by the regulations; - "indigenous" means, in relation to fauna, such of the fauna as is indigenous to the State; - "introduced" means, in relation to fauna, such of the fauna as is indigenous to any place outside the State, but which occurs permanently, seasonally or occasionally within the State, whether as the result wholly or partly of introduction by man or by migration into the State; - "license" means a license issued pursuant to the provisions of this Act; - "open season" means, in relation to any of the fauna, the period of time during which that fauna may, subject to the provisions of this Act, be taken; - "protected" means, in relation to any of the fauna, protected from being taken, and "protection" has a corresponding meaning; - "sanctuary" means an area of land-
+"protected" means, in relation to any of the fauna, protected from being taken, and "protection" has a corresponding meaning;

-vested in the Crown and which the Governor, subject to such conditions and limitations as he thinks fit, reserves to His Majesty or disposes of in such a manner as for the public interest may seem fit for the conservation of fauna, pursuant to the provisions of paragraph (g) of section 29 of the Land Act, 1933-1948: or which is the subject of an agreement made between the Minister and the owner of the land for its use as a sanctuary:
+"sanctuary" means an area of land-

-- "to sell" means to sell by wholesale or retail, and includes to supply for profit, offer for sale, receive for sale, having possession for sale, expose for sale, send forward or deliver for sale, cause or suffer or allow to be sold, and to dispose or offer for disposal under hire purchase agreement, and derivatives and inflections have corresponding meanings: - "to take" means to kill or capture, and includes to decoy, stupefy, disable, pursue, hunt, destroy, poison, net, trap, snare, lime, spear, take, disturb and injure, and to attempt any of the foregoing, and derivatives and inflections have corresponding meanings; - "warden" means a warden of fauna appointed pursuant to the provisions of this Act but does not include an honorary warden.
+vested in the Crown and which the Governor, subject to such conditions and limitations as he thinks fit, reserves to His Majesty or disposes of in such a manner as for the public interest may seem fit for the conservation of fauna. pursuant to the provisions of paragraph (g) of section 29 of the Land Act, 1933-19481; or which is the subject of an agreement made between the Minister and owner of the land for its use as a sanctuary;

-7. (1) Subject to the direction and control of the Administra-Minister, this Act shall be administered by the Chief Warden of Fauna.
+- "to sell" means to sell by wholesale or retail, or to barter or exchange, and includes to supply for profit, offer for sale, receive for sale, having possession for sale, expose for sale, send forward or deliver for sale, cause or suffer or allow to be sold, and to dispose or offer for disposal under hire purchase agreement, and derivatives and inflections have corresponding meanings; - "to take" means to kill or capture, and includes to decoy, stupefy, disable, pursue, hunt, destroy, poison, net, trap, snare, lime, spear, take, disturb and injure, and to attempt any of the foregoing, and derivatives and inflections have corresponding meanings; - "warden" means a warden of fauna appointed pursuant to the provisions of this Act but does not include an honorary warden. - 7.
+(1) Subject to the direction and control of the No. 77 of 1950.
+Minister, this Act shall be administered by the Chief No. 38 of 1954, Warden of Fauna. - (2) The Governor shall appoint a person to the office of Chief Warden of Fauna which office shall be subject to the provisions of the Public Service